sebasExec/sebasExec/README.md

 # Hi I'm Sebas 👋

-I'm a Systems Engineering student interested in web development, software, and emerging technologies.
+I'm a Systems Engineering interested in web development, software, and emerging technologies.
 I love contributing to projects, learning new things, and working in a team.
 In my profile you can see a few of the projects I have done and contributed to.

 ---